BVLC/caffe/examples/imagenet/readme.md

 Go to `$CAFFE_ROOT/examples/imagenet/` for the rest of this guide.

 Take a look at `create_imagenet.sh`.
 Set the paths to the train and val dirs as needed.
 Now simply create the leveldbs with `./create_imagenet.sh`.
-Note that `imagenet_train_leveldb` and `imagenet_val_leveldb` should not exist before this execution.
+Note that `ilsvrc12_train_leveldb` and `ilsvrc12_val_leveldb` should not exist before this execution.
 It will be created by the script. `GLOG_logtostderr=1` simply dumps more information for you to inspect, and you can safely ignore it.

 Compute Image Mean
 ------------------